-Imagine how much easier literacy learning (and teaching) will be once the words themselves could teach readers to read them.
+Imagine how much easier learning to read (and teaching reading) would be if the words themselves could teach readers to read them.
 When readers encounter unfamiliar words they simply touch them and instantly receive whatever support they need for learning to recognize and/or understand them.
 Instead of imagining it, try it.
-Every word on this page is its own help button.
+Every word on this page is its own help button..

 Introducing the ONLINE LEARNING SUPPORT NET – OLSN (pronounced Olsen) for short – a new kind of instruction and support system for beginning and struggling readers.
 Rather than having to remember and apply confusing instructions, learners only need to remember to touch or click on the unfamiliar words they encounter.
 As soon as they do, they immediately receive whatever decoding, pronunciation, recognition guidance and support they need.
 For words they recognize, but don’t understand, a second touch provides instant access to the word’s definitions, synonyms, roots, translations and, soon, all other relevant references.